Part 1: Introduction to TMSA & Mould Illness/CIRS

 Yes, there is a free test available at VCSTest.com however the results don’t seem to correlate with the handheld or Surviving Mold versions.
 It’s strongly suggested to do the Surviving Mold test, in addition, if you do the free one first.
 See the following table for a sequential comparison done by the author in March 2017, comparing the handheld to the Surviving Mold test, to the VCSTest.com one (following instructions given).

-In unpublished research conducted by Dr. Shoemaker of his 10,000 size patient population approximately 25% of the general population have Human Leukocyte Antigen (HLA) genes that are mould, Lyme or multi-susceptible.
-When these genes are primted and a person is exposed to biotoxins the immune system does not make the appropriate antibodies to clear the biotoxins due to a defect in antigen presentation.
-This results in a chaotic and ineffective inflammatory response.
-These people will not clear biotoxins that instead recirculate in the body for years, if not indefinitely, unless binding compounds are used.
+In unpublished research conducted by Dr. Shoemaker of his 10,000 size patient population approximately 25% of the general population have Human Leukocyte Antigen (HLA) genes that are mould, Lyme or multi-susceptible (i.e. susceptible to biotoxins from mould/WDB, and Lyme, and dinoflagellates).
+When these genes are primed (see 2.4.5 below) and a person is exposed to biotoxins the immune system does not make the appropriate antibodies to clear them due to a defect in antigen presentation.
+These people will not excrete biotoxins, they instead recirculate in the body for years, if not indefinitely, unless binding compounds are used.

-Any GP can request “HLA DR/DQ for Coeliac Disease” or “HLA Panel Screen (DR and DQ)” but it must be performed at a Sonic Healthcare laboratory for the results to be formatted correctly.
+Any GP can request “HLA DR-DQ typing” (NOT “HLA DR/DQ for Coeliac Disease” as previously indicated) but it must be performed at a Sonic Healthcare laboratory for the results to be formatted correctly.
 See the Resources page (“HLA DR/DQ Gene Test” section) for the Sonic Healthcare division in your state.

 It can be if your doctor checks the bulk bill box.
 The MBS schedule number is 71151.